MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/1-OData/README.md

 * A shared function (`TripPin.Feed`) that sets the parameter type to `Uri.Type`
 * A Data Source publishing record that will allow the connector to appear in the Power BI **Get Data** dialog

 Open the TripPin.query.pq file.
-Replace the current contents with a call to your exported function and.
+Replace the current contents with a call to your exported function.

 ```
 TripPin.Feed("https://services.odata.org/v4/TripPinService/")